The Criminalization of Homelessness —

 This seminar will explore the criminalization of homelessness—policies in which local governments use systematic arrests of homeless people for relatively minor misdemeanors to drive them out of core urban areas.
 The seminar will have three major aims.
 The first is to examine the large-scale economic and social trends in inequality that contribute to homelessness, and the range of policy responses aimed at preventing or alleviating it.
 The second is to explore the contributions that civil rights litigation can make to supporting constructive policy responses, as well as the limits of litigation as an agent of social change, with some focus on the Supreme Court’s decision in City of Grants Pass v.
 Johnson (2024).
 The third is to gain a practical lawyering sense of how social impact litigation is conducted, using Cooper-Levy v.
 City of Miami, Pottinger v.
 City of Miami and other cases as examples.

 Class participation and a seminar paper.
 The final grade may be lowered if you miss class on the day when you are scheduled to do an in-class seminar presentation, unless there are compelling reasons.
-See also the Course Policies below.
+See also the Course Policies.

 There is no book to buy, but you will need materials available on this page or at the Copy Center.